ollama/ollama/README.md

 }'
 ```

-Or send a chat message:
+Or send a chat message (coming in 0.1.14):

 ```
 curl http://localhost:11434/api/chat -d '{
   "model": "mistral",
   "messages": [
-    { "role": "user", "content": "why is the sky blue?" } ]
+    { "role": "user", "content": "why is the sky blue?" }
+  ]
 }'
 ```